jfriedly/foreign-currency/README.rst

 ''''''''
 The 1 tolar bill that I have doesn't have a year on it, but it was first printed in 1991, so I entered it as being from 1991.

+South Africa
+''''''''''''
+The South African rand is the currency of South Africa, and both of the countries that South Africa surrounds, Lesotho and Swaziland.
+It was also the currency of Namibia until 1993, when Namibia withdrew from the Common Monetary Area, but the rand is still legal tender there, and is exchanged on par with the Namibian dollar.
+Since the currency is in circulation in each of these countries, I've marked them all as dark blue on the map, but the currency "lives" under South Africa.

 South Korea
 '''''''''''
 The bills that I have don't have years printed on them in any language I can understand, so I put them in as being from the first year that they were each printed, 1983 and 2006.